 Server caching, jobs, and actions

 Server-rendered Fission routes need a clear data story.
-A page may be public and reusable, public but rebuilt after a short time, or private to one browser session.
+A page may be public and reusable, public but reconverted after a short time, or private to one browser session.
 Fission keeps those decisions explicit through route modes, cache configuration, jobs, and signed action dispatch.

 1. Choose what may be reused